 Approaches will be supported that protect the functions, features, connectivity, and/or distinctiveness of existing areas of GI.
-Distinctive GI areas can include those that are valued for their landscape quality, historic setting, recreational value and / or visual amenity.
+Distinctive GI areas can include those that are valued for their landscape quality, biodiversity value, heritage assets, including their setting, recreational value and / or visual amenity.